zdu-strong/transparent-republic/README.md

 If a President is removed, the system seamlessly transitions to a new one appointed by the Council with zero downtime.<br/>

 ## 🔷 6.
 Governance Region<br/>
-Every citizen may first create a governance region, and the court will review it afterward.
+Every citizen may first create a governance region, and the court will review it afterward.<br/>

-Every citizen may adjust the governance region they belong to, and the court will review it afterward.
+Every citizen may adjust the governance region they belong to, and the court will review it afterward.<br/>

 ## 🔷 7.
 International Transparency<br/>